 Many creative entrepreneurs, freelancers, coaches, consultants and agencies like mine have a service that is custom and personalized to each individual and situation.
 There’s a unique problem that’s custom to every business with a hands-on way of both uncovering and making improvements.
 It’s a complex and dynamic market with no one defined and proven out way to do something.
 The ultimate solution is a sum of many parts and new habits that take time over the instant miracle other brands promise you.

 There are over 15,000 marketing technology solutions out there today, with more being introduced each day.
 Even if you narrow this down to my favorite 10-15 marketing tools, there are over 150 combinations in which they may be used in.
 Then there are often unfamiliar tools clients have that I take time to learn and utilize.
-That is the case until we can prove something we're doing will be more results producing or cost effective with another tool and lead the change.

 Say you have your website on WordPress and you need a strategy to begin generating leads, selling something or storing your customer interactions.
 Finding the tool that will work with your website and do that is simple (and HubSpot is pretty awesome for this).
 Implementing a strategy, using the tool to its potential, forming new habits with employees and getting results worthy of a case study takes persistence.